mjon/WildCounts/_posts/2019-04-25 Why iNaturalist observations without photos are research grade.md

 ---

 <div class="well">
-This article is expanded from <a href="https://forum.inaturalist.org/t/what-is-evidence/470/33">a post</a> I wrote on the iNaturalist Forum debating the usefulness of observations that don't have supporting photos or audio recordings.
+This article is expanded from <a href="https://forum.inaturalist.org/t/what-is-evidence/470/33" title="iNaturalist Forum page">a post</a> I wrote on the iNaturalist Forum debating the usefulness of observations that don't have supporting photos or audio recordings.
 In the right circumstances, those observations can be very useful.
 </div>

 I've written before about how [iNaturalist](https://www.inaturalist.org), at least most of it, is essentially a huge, extraordinary, online natural history museum.
 Instead of specimens, it's got photos and sound recordings.
 There is an emphasis, both in the user interface and the iNat community, on collecting what's described as evidence-based observations.
 The evidence is a photo or audio recording.
 Other users, often with considerable expertise, can use this evidence to confirm identifications, and so make them "research grade".